working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 ## Summary

-We have been looking at how to expand kubernetes to suit our needs better.
-Creating the Operator/Controller has taught us quite a bit about how kubernetes works and has already saved us work in the past few months, especially on node failures.
+We have been looking at how to expand Kubernetes to suit our needs better.
+Creating the Operator/Controller has taught us quite a bit about how Kubernetes works and has already saved us work in the past few months, especially on node failures.

 The operator-sdk has been a great tool for us to solve this problem and we see that there is a lot of work going into it, making it simpler to create operators.
-It might look intimidating at first, but is worth the effort and we think in the future kubernetes operators will be the way how stateful components will be managed.
+It might look intimidating at first, but is worth the effort and we think in the future Kubernetes operators will be the way how stateful components will be managed.

 ## Resources / Further Reading